OleErikPeistorpet/OE-Lib/README.md

 ### Append

-You should use the `append` member function of dynarray instead of doing `insert` of multiple elements at the end.
-This is often substantially faster than with std::vector (likely due to inlining which lets the compiler optimize further).
-Example:

-	void moveAllToBackOf(std::vector<Foo> & dest)
-	{
-		dest.insert(dest.end(), std::move_iterator{fooList.begin()}, std::move_iterator{fooList.end()});
-	}

-Would be better as:

-	void moveAllToBackOf(oel::dynarray<Foo> & dest)
-	{
-		dest.append(fooList | oel::view::move);
-	}

-Compared to calling `push_back` or `emplace_back` in a loop, `append` has major benefits, mainly because of fewer memory allocations without having to worry about manual `reserve`.
+Compared to calling `push_back` or `emplace_back` in a loop, `append_range` has major benefits, mainly because of fewer memory allocations without having to worry about manual `reserve`.
 Moreover, calling `reserve` inside a loop is a performance pitfall that many aren't aware of.
 For example, see here: <https://stackoverflow.com/questions/48535727/why-are-c-stl-vectors-1000x-slower-when-doing-many-reserves>

 	for (int i{}; i < outerLimit; i++)
 	{